cabal-club/cable/handshake.md

 difference.
 Feedback welcome.*

 ### 5.1 Message encoding
-When a Cable Wire Protocol message is to be sent, it MUST first be passed to the Noise function `EncryptWithAd(ad, plaintext)`, with `ad` being 0 bytes of data, and `plaintext` being the entirety of the Cable Wire Protocol message.
+When a Cable Wire Protocol message, `plaintext` is to be sent, it MUST follow these steps:

+1. Be converted to a ciphertext, using the Noise function EncryptWithAd: `ciphertext = EncryptWithAd(ad, plaintext)`, with `ad` being 0 bytes of data.

-The resulting ciphertext MUST then be prefixed with a 2-byte little endian unsigned integer equal to the length of the payload, in bytes.
+2. Write a 2-byte little endian unsigned integer to the other host, equal to the length of `ciphertext`, in bytes.

+3. Write the bytes of `ciphertext` to the other host.

 For example, if the `ciphertext` bytes were `21 f3 cc a0`, the bytes sent over the network transport would be a little endian-encoded prefix of `4`, followed